 All assessments of effectiveness shall be consistent with the originally documented risk management strategy for that particular hedging relationship.
 An entity shall use the quantitative effectiveness assessment method defined at hedge inception consistently for the periods that the entity either elects or is required to assess hedge effectiveness on a quantitative basis.
 (815-20-25-80)

-This Subtopic does not specify a single method for assessing whether a hedge is expected to be highly effective.
+This guidance does not specify a single method for assessing whether a hedge is expected to be highly effective.
 The method of assessing effectiveness shall be reasonable.
 The appropriateness of a given method of assessing hedge effectiveness depends on the nature of the risk being hedged and the type of hedging instrument used.
 Ordinarily, an entity shall assess effectiveness for similar hedges in a similar manner, including whether a component of the gain or loss on a derivative instrument is excluded in assessing effectiveness for similar hedges.
 Use of different methods for similar hedges shall be justified.
-The mechanics of isolating the change in time value of an option discussed beginning in paragraph 815-20-25-98 also shall be applied consistently.
+The mechanics of isolating the change in time value of an option discussed beginning in paragraph 13 also shall be applied consistently.
 (815-20-25-81)

 In defining how hedge effectiveness will be assessed, an entity shall specify whether it will include in that assessment all of the gain or loss on a hedging instrument.
 An entity may exclude all or a part of the hedging instrument’s time value from the assessment of hedge effectiveness, as follows: (815-20-25-82)